CHAYM97E/SmartSafety-Project/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+You are free to use, modify, and distribute this project under the terms of the GPLv3.
+For more details, see the `LICENSE` file included with this repository.

 ## Contact